GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 <div class="text-quoted">“Kai.”</div>

 A sharp word cut me off mid-sentence.
-As if it cut straight through my throat, what I had left to say became stuck in inside.
+As if it sliced straight through my throat, what I had left to say became stuck in inside.
 That voice—

 </div>
 </div>